 एच सी धार वाला, एच सी धार वाला |

-Do you know whom I am talking about?
-Meet Hussian Choudhary who says he’s a human sharpener and he was one of the most important people of yester-years.
-In olden times, there were no disposables knives so people used to reuse their knives again and again and again.
+Do you know whom I’m talking about?
+Meet Hussian Choudhary who says he’s a human sharpener and he was one of the most important people of yesteryears.
+In olden times, there were no disposables knives so people used to reuse their knives again and again.

-He was quite busy but was humble enough to take out few minutes for me, while doing his sharpening business.
+He was quite busy but was humble enough to take out a few minutes for me while doing his sharpening business.

-Looks like his business was not going good these days and he was quite annoyed by what to do for a living in near future?
+Looks like his business was not going well these days and he was quite annoyed by what to do for a living shortly?
 This put me in deep thoughts and I observed that how new technology and practices are replacing, rather killing old practices and so many people will be adversely affected because neither they nor the system has helped them learn a new craft.

-He asked me the reason of conversation with him.
-I told him that a very interesting thing:
+He asked me the reason for the conversation with him.
+I told him that a very interesting thing.

-First 15 years of my life were spent with books; the next 15 years were spent with computers and computer-generated creatures.
-Now, I want to spend time with real people and learn life, see life from their point-of-view.
+The First 15 years of my life were spent with books; the next 15 years were spent with computers and computer-generated creatures.
+Now, I want to spend time with real people, and learn life, see life from their point-of-view.

-Really, my mission is to preserve stories of such human sharpener who keep my mind sharpened and alive.
+My mission is to preserve stories of such a human sharpener who keeps my mind sharpened and alive.